GodswillUmoh/Multiple_Linear_Regression_Coding/README.md

 # Multiple_Linear_Regression_with_Python
 ## Question:
 You are hired as a data scientist to evaluate the correlation among the features used by 50 startups company.
 Create a model to determine whether the expenditure on the variables amounted to profit.
 The table contains the dataset for the 50 startups
+> In this scenario, we use MLR in a machine learning context to evaluate and predict profitability for 50 startup companies based on their expenditures on key variables.
+The dataset provides insights into whether spending patterns are correlated with profitability.

 # Building_Multiple_Linear_Regression_Model
 > Note: The Dataset used here was got from SuperDataScience dataset on Machine Learning.